melontini/bootloader-unlock-wall-of-shame/misc/samsung-unlock.md

 > OEM Unlock is missing or greyed out.

-Your device is locked to a carrier that restricts unlocking, or you have an American device.
+Your device is locked to a carrier that restricts unlocking, you have an American device, or you're running One UI 8 or later.

 > When I try to hold the button combination, my phone just boots normally.